-(e) Any sight/scope used cannot be set to anything above 10x and when attached to the rife, MUST meet rifle weight requirement.
+(e) Any sight/scope used cannot be set to anything above 10x and MUST meet rifle weight requirement.

 3.4 Shooting Kits - The shooting kit may not be placed forward of the shooter's forward shoulder on the firing line, except that in the standing position a shooting kit, table, or stand may be used as a rifle rest between shots.
 The shooting kit, table, or stand may not be of such size and construction as to interfere with shooters on adjacent firing points or to constitute a wind break.